37-Year-Old Pitcher – Free Agent

 Joe Saunders Contract Information:

-Signed a minor league contract with the Royals in July of 2014.
+Signed a minor league contract with the Orioles in August 2014.

 To instantly reveal our fantasy analysis of every player – including Joe Saunders – simply subscribe now.

 |2010 (Multiple Teams)||29||MAJ||ARI/LAA||33||33||1||203.3||232||101||25||114||64||9||17||0||0||0||4.47||1.46|